Gophers sophomore Rose Micheaux driven to succeed for her brother and 'best friend'

 She has learned, for the most part, to avoid foul trouble, a problem that hampered her ability to stay on the court as a freshman.
 She has noticeably improved her footwork, judging by some of the moves she has shown in Minnesota's first four games.
 She has become much more consistent, evidenced by her having already recorded three double-doubles heading into Saturday's game at Virginia.

-Here's a change you might not have noticed: Micheaux, a sophomore from Wayne, Mich., wore 54 last year.
-This year she's wearing No. 4.
+Here's a change you might not have noticed: Micheaux, a sophomore from Wayne, Mich., wore No. 54 last season.
+This season she's wearing No. 4.

 For a reason.